UROLITHIASIS

 -

-Knowledge-focused Not yet recruitingThis study will follow about 250 adults having a common kidney stone procedure called RIRS.
-Researchers will track their health before, during, and after surgery to find out which patients are more likely to develop a fever or a serious bloodstream infection (sepsis).
-The goal is…
+Knowledge-focused Not yet recruitingThis study will follow about 250 adults having a common kidney stone surgery called RIRS.
+Researchers will collect information before, during, and after surgery to find out which patients are more likely to develop fever or a serious infection called sepsis.
+The goal is to help d…

 Matched conditions: UROLITHIASIS